intel/unet/2D/README.md

 conda create -c anaconda -n decathlon pip python=3.7 tensorflow tqdm psutil jupyter matplotlib
 ```

+This has been tested with TensorFlow 2.2 on Ubuntu 18.04 Linux.

 4. Enable the new environment.
 Command:
 ```
 conda activate decathlon